gvwilson/thirdbit/_posts/2011/2011-06-12-if-youre-going-to-teach-an-undergrad-intro-to-software-engineering.md

 ---
-title: "If You're Going to Teach an Undergrad Intro to Software Engineering..."
+title: "If You're Going to Teach an Undergrad Intro to Software Engineering…"
 date: 2011-06-12 01:36:07
 year: 2011
 ---